Former Sen. John Warner dies; married Elizabeth Taylor

 After a 2007 trip to Iraq, Warner called upon Bush to start bringing troops home.
 He summoned top Pentagon officials to hearings into the torture of detainees at the U.S.-run Abu Ghraib prison and the Iraq war.

-In 2005, Warner was part of a group of centrist senators who defused a showdown over judicial filibusters on Bush’s appeals court nominees.
-That same year, Warner was the lone senator to formally object to the federal government stepping in on the Terri Schiavo right-to-die case.
+In 2005, Warner was the lone senator to formally object to the federal government stepping in on the Terri Schiavo right-to-die case.
 She had suffered brain damage and her husband sought to remove her feeding tube, over the objections of Florida lawmakers.

 “Greater wisdom is not always reposed in the branches of federal government,” he said at the time.